Training Sessions - London 2017 - Thursday May 18th

 Sparx EA and ArchiMate for Architects

 This 1/2 day training session is aimed at business, solution, technology and enterprise architects.
-It provides an accelerated introduction to creating ArchiMate V3 models within Sparx EA.
+(Using EA V13 and ArchiMate V3) It provides an accelerated introduction to creating ArchiMate V3 models within Sparx EA.
 Delegates will learn how ArchiMate is structured and how it relates to TOGAF, UML and BPMN.
 The session will cover notation for the most commonly used ArchiMate concepts and show how to create layer specific and multi-layer viewpoints within Sparx EA.
-It will also demonstrate key decision making techniques within Sparx EA such as using traceability to understand the impact of change, using tagged values to hold properties of architectural significance, using auto-colour legends to creat a heat map and documenting technology roadmaps.
+It will also demonstrate key decision making techniques within Sparx EA such as using traceability to understand the impact of change, using tagged values to hold properties of architectural significance, using auto-colour legends to create a heat map and documenting technology roadmaps.
 Delegates who bring a laptop running Sparx EA will have the opportunity to follow demonstrations and create their own ArchiMate models.

 Model Curation - Getting other people to understand your models